-This survey was conducted by The Associated Press NORC Center for Public Affairs Research and with funding from The Associated Press and NORC at the University of Chicago.
-Data were collected using AmeriSpeak®, NORC's probability-based panel designed to be representative of the U.S. household population.
-During the initial recruitment phase of the panel, randomly selected U.S. households were sampled with a known, non-zero probability of selection from the NORC National Sample Frame and then contacted by U.S. mail, email, telephone, and field interviewers (face to face).
+This survey was conducted by The Associated Press-NORC Center for Public Affairs Research and with funding from The Associated Press and NORC at the University of Chicago.
+Data were collected using the AmeriSpeak Omnibus[®], a monthly multi-client survey using NORC's probability-based panel designed to be representative of the U.S. household population.
+The survey was part of a larger study that included questions about other topics not included in this report.
+During the initial recruitment phase of the panel, randomly selected U.S. households were sampled with a known, non-zero probability of selection from the NORC National Sample Frame and then contacted by U.S. mail, email, telephone, and field interviewers (face-to-face).
 The panel provides sample coverage of approximately 97% of the U.S. household population.
-Those excluded from the sample include people with P.O.
+The sample include people with P.O.
 Box only addresses, some addresses not listed in the USPS Delivery Sequence File, and some newly constructed dwellings.

-Interviews for this survey were conducted between March 23 and 27, 2017, with adults age 18 and over representing the 50 states and the District of Columbia.
-Panel members were randomly drawn from AmeriSpeak, and 1,110 completed the survey-954 via the web and 156 via telephone.
+Interviews for this survey were conducted between October 11 and 14, 2018, with adults age 18 and over representing the 50 states and the District of Columbia.
+Panel members were randomly drawn from AmeriSpeak, and 1,152 completed the survey-1,008 via the web and 144 via telephone.
 Interviews were conducted in both English and Spanish, depending on respondent preference.
-The final stage completion rate is 27.7 percent, the weighted household panel response rate is 34.4 percent, and the weighted household panel response rate of 9.0 percent.
+The final stage completion rate is 20.1 percent, the weighted household panel response rate is 28.6 percent, and the weighted household panel retention rate is 86.0 percent, for a cumulative response rate of 4.9 percent.
 The overall margin of sampling error is +/- 4.0 percentage points at the 95 percent confidence level, including the design effect.
 The margin of sampling error may be higher for subgroups.

-Once the sample has been selected and fielded, and all the study data have been collected and made final, a poststratification process is used to adjust for any survey nonresponse as well as any noncoverage or under- and oversampling resulting from the study specific sample design.
+Once the sample has been selected and fielded, and all the study data have been collected and made final, a poststratification process is used to adjust for any survey nonresponse as well as any noncoverage or under and oversampling resulting from the study specific sample design.
 Poststratification variables included age, gender, census division, race/ethnicity, and education.
-Weighting variables were obtained from the 2016 Current Population Survey.
-The weighted data, which reflect the U.S. population of adults age 18 and over, were used for all analyses.
+Weighting variables were obtained from the 2018 Current Population Survey.
+The weighted data reflect the U.S. population of adults age 18 and over.